A Guide to Full-Time RV Living in Oregon

 Can you sleep in an RV while driving through the US?

-If you’re driving your RV across the US, then you’ll need to find safe places to sleep while doing so.
+If you’re driving your RV across the US, then you’ll need to find safe places to sleep while on the road.
 One obvious option is to camp at national parks, state parks, or BLM areas.
 Another option is to park overnight at a Walmart, Cracker Barrel, Camping World, or Cabelas; many of these big-box retailers allow travelers to spend the night.
 Other RV parking possibilities are truck stops, church parking lots, and casinos.

 What is the new RV law in Oregon?